kubesphere/website/content/en/docs/v3.3/devops-user-guide/how-to-use/pipelines/create-a-pipeline-using-jenkinsfile.md

    {{< notice note >}}

-   In KubeSphere 3.3, the account that can run a pipeline will be able to continue or terminate the pipeline if there is no reviewer specified.
-Pipeline creators and the account you specify will be able to continue or terminate the pipeline.
+   In KubeSphere 3.3, if you do not specify a reviewer, the user that can run a pipeline will be able to continue or terminate the pipeline.
+If you specify a reviewer, the user who created the pipeline and the user specified will be able to continue or terminate the pipeline.

    {{</ notice >}}